Changissnz/selfinterest/README.md

 progress strictly of forms and utility, partially due to greater understanding of axioms of natural law.
 Questions posed against the value of development, the constructionist aspect of progress, are convincing enough when they make mention of this truth underneath: axioms of natural law cannot change in existence but in effecting phenomenon.
-So there are phenomena and existence of forms to produce perception, and perception recognizes, in belief, eventualities and certainties that are to be.
+So there are phenomena and existences of forms to produce perception, and perception recognizes, in belief, eventualities and certainties that are to be.
 Processes to recognize particular phenomena as "human conflict" are themselves part of the problem.
+A starving man is different from both a broken man and a decapitated man, for one.
+The acclimative quality of self-interest in the context of economic wrongdoings, specifically that of finances and resources, possibly complicated in understanding by discrepancies in informatic representation, is why valuation systems silent killers, or at least, silent strikers before the easy kill.
+Studies of Ancient Roman geopolitics offer a questionable but valuable lesson: in some circumstances, allies that are not inward offendors have more social and political value than friends that cannot let go.